Hazaims-Camaroons/image-manipulation/README.md

 image-manipulation
 ==================

-Final project for iPhone development class.
+Our final project for an introductory iPhone development class, this app manipulates images by adding various distortions.